ayushsvas/ayushsvas.github.io/_projects/2_project.md

 <h3> Linear Algebra </h3>
 Implemented the Lanczos method to estimate the lowest eigenvalue of a real symmetric matrix.
 Plotted the CPU timescale as a function of matrix dimension n.
+[Missing Plot]

 <h3> Partial Differential Equations (PDEs) </h3>
 <h5> Modified diffusion equation - Initial value problem </h5>